netgen/media-site/doc/netgen/INSTALL.md

 php bin/console ibexa:install <SITE_NAME>
 ```

-where `<SITE_NAME>` is the name of wanted site, e.g. `netgen-media`,
+where `<SITE_NAME>` is the name of wanted site, e.g. `netgen-media`.
-or `netgen-media-clean` for the clean version, without demo data.

-Both of these sets of demo data add an administrator user to the database.
+The demo data adds an administrator user to the database.
+This user's username
-This user's username is `admin` and its password is `publish`.
+is `admin` and its password is `publish`.

 Finally, generate the GraphQL schema for admin interface: